 As a concierge in Intercontinental hotel Moscow I would suggest you NEVER to use our black cabs!
 It's always better to use city taxis, now we have a big choice of them..
 But u must know that it's not like in Europe and USA - u have to order a cab 40 min in advance.

 According places to eat there are thousands of choices for any taste and wallet :) We have lots of traditional tasty food which you can find in the street as well like Teremok ( Russian pancakes), Kroshka kartoshka (baked potato with different flavours)they are good , but level of a fast food. almost 5 years ago

 On the street they do some sort of crepes filled with cheese, tuna, etc. It is cheap, around 3 euros, and it tastes nice.
 They also sell bread and sweet bread which is nice from 1-3 euros.
 But dont ask m the name of any, lol.
 If u enter a restaurant, be sure to order a business menu, it will be waaaay cheaper.
 And normally it consist on tradicional dishes which are very nice, by the way.
 I wish i could remember the names of the restaurants.
 There is a great one in a palace by a wide lovely street with a middle garden full of trees. ( hope someone can tell u the name) U can see limousines and Mercedes at the entrance.
 And they have receptionist, a downstairs wardrobe woman and the waiters ( all men and good looking) wear frack and serve u as if u were royalty.
 Surprisingly the business menu + beers was around 30 euros.
 Really cheap!
 And the food was lovely o can tell cause 1 i'm spanish and 2 come from one of the best regions to eat in Spain.
 Quite a gourmand myself...
-Enjoy ur trip!! :) over 4 years ago
+Enjoy ur trip!! :) almost 5 years ago